-Candice Swanepoel Wows In A Skimpy Red Hot Swimsuit While Rocking Wet Hair
+Candice Swanepoel Wows In A Skimpy Red-Hot Swimsuit While Rocking Wet Hair

-Candice Swanepoel is giving fans another good look at her seriously toned body in a new snap from her a photoshoot for her Tropic of C swimwear range.
-This time, the Victoria’s Secret model was showing off some skin in new photos posted to the line’s official Instagram account as she posed for the camera in her skin-tight red swimsuit with tiny string straps on both shoulders.
+Candice Swanepoel is giving fans another good look at her seriously toned body in a new snap from a photoshoot for her Tropic of C swimwear range.
+This time, the Victoria’s Secret model was showing off some skin in new photos posted to the line’s official Instagram account.
+Candice posed for the camera in a skintight red swimsuit, one with tiny string straps on both shoulders.

-The first new professional photo of the gorgeous mom of two showed her rocking long wet hair as she looked down towards the ground with both of her arms up and resting on her head.
+The first new professional photo of the gorgeous model showed her rocking long wet hair as she looked down towards the ground.
+Both of her arms were up, resting on her head.

-In the second new snap from the photo shoot posted to the social media site on April 18, Swanepoel gave a very sultry look to the camera.
-Still showing off her wet hair, the Instagram upload had the Victoria’s Secret angel pulled down the spaghetti strap on her right shoulder while accessorizing her look with a pair of gold hoop earrings in her ears.
+In the second new snap from the photo shoot posted to Instagram on April 18, Swanepoel gave a very sultry look to the camera.
+Still rocking her wet hair, the Instagram saw the Victoria’s Secret angel pull down the spaghetti strap on her right shoulder while accessorizing her look with a pair of gold hoop earrings.

-According to the caption of both photos shared online by Tropic of C this week, Candice was modeling the Hibiscus swimsuit from her range, which she launched earlier this year, while the swimwear company confirmed that all the swimwear is sustainable.
+According to the caption of both photos shared by Tropic of C this week, Candice was modeling the Hibiscus swimsuit from her range.
+The new line of swimsuits launched earlier this year, and the swimwear company confirmed that all their swimwear is sustainably produced.

 But that’s not the only red hot swimwear Swanepoel has been showing off this week.